clay/amphora-sitemaps/README.md

 At startup time, the module will create the following XML endpoints:

 ### _sitemaps
-Get the all the published pages.
+Gets the all the published pages.

 `eg. yoursite.com/_sitemap`

 ### _news
-Get pages based on the [Google News Sitemap](https://support.google.com/news/publisher-center/answer/74288?hl=en) guidelines.
+Gets pages based on the [Google News Sitemap](https://support.google.com/news/publisher-center/answer/74288?hl=en) guidelines.

 In order to meet these guidelines, you must pass a component name with the properties `canonicalUrl` and `date` because those fields are required.